rosyberti/website/_posts/2020-03-20-best-python-libraries-quantitative-finance.md

 The pandas library derives its name from 'panel data'.
 As its name suggests, the two main purposes of the pandas library are:

-The creation and manipulation of numerical tables
+1. The creation and manipulation of numerical tables
-The creation and manipulation of time series data
+2. The creation and manipulation of time series data

 To install pandas at the command line using the pip package manager, use the following command:

-pip install pandas
+`pip install pandas`

 To import pandas into a Python program, the default convention is to use the following command:

-import pandas as pd
+`import pandas as pd`

 Pandas functions can later be called using the dot operator on the "pd" variable.

 ## Python Library #3: SciPy

 SciPy (pronounced "Sigh Pie") is a Python library that was originally designed for scientific and technical computing.
 The library contains many advanced functions that are not naturally included in either NumPy or pandas, including:

-Optimization functions
+-Optimization functions
-Linear algebra functions
+-Linear algebra functions
-Integration
+-Integration
-Interpolation (linear and otherwise)
+-Interpolation (linear and otherwise)
-Image processing
+-Image processing
-Signal processing
+-Signal processing
+-Ordinary differential equation solvers
-Ordinary differential equation solvers
+-Partial differential equation solvers
-Partial differential equation solvers and other special functions.
+-and other special functions.

 Like pandas, SciPy is part of the NumPy stack and relies heavily on the NumPy array data type.
 In fact, the two libraries are so closely related that the NumPy stack is sometimes referred to as the SciPy stack.

 To install SciPy at the command line using the pip package manager, use the following command:

-pip install scipy
+`pip install scipy`

 To import SciPy into a Python program, use the following line of code:

-import scipy
+`import scipy`

 You may also want to just import the stats module from SciPy.
 I find this quite useful for a number of my projects.
 If this is the case, use the following command:

-from scipy import stats
+`from scipy import stats`

 ## Python Library #4: XlsxWriter